IF YOU DESIGN GREEN BUILDINGS

 1. Voluntary Standards

-Through the MRc1: Building Life Cycle Impact Reduction credit, projects can receive 1 LEED point just for performing an LCA study and up to 5 points depending on the percentage reduction in embodied environmental impacts relative to a baseline building.
+Through the MRc1: Building Life-Cycle Impact Reduction credit, projects can receive 1 LEED point just for performing an LCA study and up to 5 points for a 20% reduction in embodied carbon relative to a baseline building.
+This credit is often overlooked and can play a big role in projects achieving their targeted level of certification.

 2. Policies and Regulation